Nexmo/station/_documentation/stitch/getting-started.md

 title: Getting Started
 ---

+## Concepts

+**Conversation**
+    > A conversation is a shared core component that Nexmo APIs rely on.
+Conversations happen over multiple mediums and and can have associated Users through Memberships.

+**User**
+    > The concept of a user exists in Nexmo APIs, you can associate one with a user in your own application if you choose.
+A user can have multiple memberships to conversations and can communicate with other users through various different mediums.

+**Member**
+    > Memberships connect users with conversations.
+Each membership has one conversation and one user however a user can have many memberships to conversations just as conversations can have many members.

 ## Getting Started

-To start with you'll need a [Nexmo Account](/account/guides/management#create-and-configure-a-nexmo-account), an [Application](/concepts/guides/applications) and the  private key provided when you created the application.
+To start you'll need a [Nexmo Account](/account/guides/management#create-and-configure-a-nexmo-account), an [Application](/concepts/guides/applications) and the  private key provided when you created the application.
 Follow the prerequisites if you've not got an Application already.

 | ### Prerequisites
 |